minervaproject/little-service/README.md

   17.b.
 Top right, it says Create new application, create one for your project.
   17.c.
 Create an environment for your new application.
   17.d.
 Choose Web server environment.
   17.e.
-Environment name ex: "little-service-production", domain name whatever your project is ex: "little-service".
+Environment name ex: "little_service-production", domain name whatever your project is ex: "little_service".
   17.f.
 Platform is "preconfigured platform", "Docker."
   17.g.
 "Sample application" is fine.
   17.h.
 Then do "Configure more options."
   17.i.
 "Low cost" is fine.
   17.j.
 Create environment.
   17.k.
-You should be at All Applications > little-service > little-service-production.
+You should be at All Applications > little_service > little_service-production.
 And now it does something.
 It will take forever.
   17.l.
 Now you should see a dashboard with an Environment ID and a URL.
-If you go to the URL, you should see a template AWS page. ex. little-service.us-west-2.elasticbeanstalk.com
+If you go to the URL, you should see a template AWS page. ex. little_service.us-west-2.elasticbeanstalk.com
   17.m.
 Go to config and create an RDS instance.

   17.n.
 When you're done, go back to AWS CodePipeline, and under Source and Build add stage "Deploy".
 Add an action with Action category "Deploy" and name "deploy".
 Deployment provider is ElasticBeanstalk.
 Choose your service from the dropdowns.
 Input artifacts should be "MyAppBuild."
 Add action, save pipeline.